 Driving Conditions

 Certain factors will increase the frequency of filter changes.
-Hyundai suggests changing it every 15,000 miles when driving on unpaved roads, in hot weather or high traffic conditions.
+Hyundai suggests changing it every 15,000 miles when driving on unpaved roads, in hot weather, or in high traffic conditions.
 Driving in a highly polluted environment also falls into this category.

-If you haven’t kept track of distance driven, here are some other helpful tips.
+If you haven’t kept track of your driving distance, here are some other helpful tips.

 1. Lack of Power

-It does, however, decrease acceleration power by 6 to 8 percent (6).
+You won’t burn more gas, but a dirty filter can affect acceleration power.
+A clean filter can improve acceleration time by six to 11 percent (5).
 So if you feel that your car is slow to gain momentum, this could be a sign your screen needs changing.

-Keep in mind, though, that it generally happens gradually; you may not notice it right away.
+Remember that decreased power happens gradually; you may not notice it immediately.

 2. Visual Inspection

-A quick look at the filter can give you some clues it’s time for a new one.
-If you notice any other color but white or grey on the screen, it’s a clear sign it needs to be replaced (7).
+If you notice any other color but white or grey on the screen, it’s a clear sign it needs to be replaced.

-Most car owners change the engine oil’s every 3,000 to 15,000 miles, depending on the vehicle’s make (8).
-Whether done professionally or on your own, it’s usually a good idea to check all filters at the same time.
+Most car owners change the engine oil every 3,000 to 15,000 miles, depending on the vehicle’s make.
+Whether done professionally or on your own, it’s usually a good idea to check all filters simultaneously.

 3. Black Smoke

-A motor needs about 2,641 gallons of air to fuel one 0.3 gallons of gas to work smoothly.
-The fuel will then create a dark residue, leading your exhaust to deliver a thick and black smoke (9).
+To work smoothly, a motor needs about 14.7 pounds of air to fuel one pound of gas (6).
+If the vehicle doesn’t have enough air, the fuel will create a dark residue, leading your exhaust to deliver a thick black smoke (7).

-This is a sign that your engine is receiving the proper amount of air and oxygen, and the air filter should be checked.
+This is a sign that your engine is receiving an improper amount of air and oxygen, and you should check the air filter.

 How Often to Change Cabin Air Filter

-Typically, cabin air filters should be replaced on a yearly basis or every 12,000 to 30,000 miles.
-This filter also depends on the uses and conditions we’ve previously described.
+You should replace cabin air filters yearly or every 12,000 to 30,000 miles.
+This also depends on the uses and conditions we’ve previously described.
 Here are some indications you might need to change your cabin filter:

 How to Change an Air Filter

-A car dealership will be able to replace the filters.
-Regardless, however, both the engine and cabin filters are easy to check and replace when needed.
+A car dealership can replace the filters for you.
+However, the engine and cabin filters are easy to check and replace when needed.

 Engine Air Filter

 This filter is generally found under the hood, inside a filter box.
-While some of them can be accessed by simply unlocking the box, other models will require a screwdriver.
-When purchasing a new screen, ensure that it’ll fit the box’s measurements.
+While you can access some by simply unlocking the box, other models will require a screwdriver.
+When purchasing a new screen, ensure it fits the box’s measurements.

 Cabin Air Filter

 In most cars, the cabin air filter is often placed either behind the glove box or under the dashboard.
-It may take a bit longer to change the first time, but overall, it is an easy process, accessible to most.
+It may take a bit longer to change the first time, but overall, it is an easy process.

 Filtering Down

 Both the engine and cabin air filters are essential to keep your vehicle and lungs performing well.
-How often to change the air filter in your car is dependent on the distance driven.
+How often to change your car’s air filter depends on the distance driven.
 Some visual indicators can, however, give you hints on whether the screen needs to be changed.

-Note that not all filters have to be replaced; some models can be washable, and therefore more eco-friendly.
+Note that not all filters must be replaced; some models can be washable and, therefore, more eco-friendly.
 If you’re going for a one-time-use filter, don’t throw it away — many dealers can recycle them.
 Whichever screen you select, make sure it’ll fit its dedicated emplacement.

 If you don’t feel comfortable changing filters, or lack time, bring your car to your mechanic.
 They will be able to change them for you.